Quantization#

 Online quantization dynamically computes scaling parameters—such as the maximum/minimum values of model weights—during runtime.
 Like NVIDIA FP8 training’s delayed scaling mechanism, online quantization calculates the appropriate scaling factors on-the-fly to convert high-precision weights into a lower-precision format.

-Note that, for better performance, usability and convenience, offline quantization is recommended over online quantization.
-And if you use a pre-quantized model, do not add --quantization
+Note: For better performance, usability and convenience, offline quantization is recommended over online quantization.

 Offline Quantization#

-argument when starting the engine.
+To load already quantized models, simply load the model weights and config.
+Again, if the model has been quantized offline, there’s no need to add --quantization argument when starting the engine.
 The quantization method will be parsed from the downloaded Hugging Face config.
 For example, DeepSeek V3/R1 models are already in FP8, so do not add redundant parameters.

 python3 -m sglang.launch_server \